 How to Save Money With a Central Air Conditioning System

-Central air conditioning systems are able to cool large areas and rooms at the same time.
-They function by pushing cooled air into homes through ductwork, which can be up to 21 SEER.
+Central air conditioning systems can cool large areas and multiple rooms at once.
+They work by pushing cool air into a home through ductwork that can reach up to 21 SEER.

 Cost

-Depending on the size of your house and the type of unit you pick and how energy efficient it is and the price can vary widely.
-Talking to an air conditioning expert is the best way to estimate the exact cost.
-They will be able to determine the right size unit required and how much ductwork is required, in addition to other factors.
+Depending on the size of your house and the type of unit you pick and how energy efficient it is it can cost widely.
+Talking to an expert in air conditioning is the best way to determine your exact costs.
+He or she will be able to determine the size of unit and the amount of ductwork needed.

-The choice between a packaged unit or split system is a major aspect.
-A split system has components in a couple different locations, while a packaged unit has all of its components in one outdoor unit.
-The former will generally cost less than the latter, however it is important to know that split systems could face issues such as water leakage from the unit or strange sounds emanating from it.
-These problems are typically caused by clogged drain lines or the need for a recharge of refrigerant.
+The most important thing to consider is whether you’d like a split system or a packaged unit.
+A split system is composed of components in a couple different locations, while an integrated unit contains all of its components in one outdoor unit.
+The former is generally less than the latter, but it is important to know that split systems may experience problems such as water leaking from the unit or strange noises emanating from it.
+These problems are usually caused by drainage lines that are blocked or the need to recharge refrigerant.

-The SEER rating is a different aspect to take into consideration when buying a new central air conditioner.
+The SEER rating is a different factor to consider when purchasing a new central air conditioner.
 The higher the SEER rating, the more energy efficient the system is.
-This can have a positive effect on your energy bills in the long term, so if you’re considering upgrading to a high-efficiency unit, talk to an experienced installer about the possible savings you can expect depending on your climate.
+This could be beneficial to your energy bills in the long term, so if you’re considering upgrading to a high-efficiency unit, talk to an experienced installer about the possible savings you may face in your specific climate area.

-You should also be aware that the cost of installation is based on both materials and labor.
-If you’re having a professional install your central AC system and it requires ductwork installation, be aware that it will cost more than a system that does not have ductwork.
-In addition, the price of an air conditioner could vary from year-to-year due to inflation and changes in energy efficiency standards.
-Therefore, it’s often best to purchase a new unit during the off / low season.
-This could save you thousands of dollars when purchasing new equipment.
+You should also be aware that the cost of installation is dependent on both materials and labor.
+For instance, if you’re having an expert install your new central AC system and it requires the installation of ductwork you must be aware that this will cost more than a replacement unit without ducts.
+The cost of a new AC unit will vary from year to year due to the effects of inflation and changes to energy efficiency standards.
+It’s best to buy an air conditioner during the off-season, or during low season.
+This can help you save thousands of dollars on a brand new system.

 Efficiency

-When you are looking for an air conditioner, it is important to look at the seasonal energy efficiency ratio (SEER) rating.
-SEER ratings are determined by the cooling capacity of an AC unit during a normal summer season divided by the total energy consumption over the same period.
-The greater the SEER, the more efficient the air conditioning system will be.
-The newer models are more efficient, however the savings will differ based on your climate and the size of your house.
+When purchasing an air conditioner, consider the seasonal efficiency ratio (SEER).
+SEER ratings are dependent on the cooling output of an AC unit during the normal summer season divided by its total electric energy input over the same period.
+The higher the SEER rating, the more efficient the air conditioning system is.
+The latest air conditioners are typically more efficient than older models, but the amount of savings will vary on the climate in your area and the size of your house.

-A central air conditioning system that is older may have a rating of SEER ranging from 10 to 21.
-Older air conditioners typically have a SEER of 10 or less.
-Although it is still legal to use these older units, the performance will be drastically diminished due to wear and wear and tear.
+A central air conditioning system that is newer may have a rating of SEER ranging from 10 to 21.
+Older air conditioners typically have a SEER rating of 10 or lower.
+Although it’s still legal to operate these older units but their performance is likely to be diminished by wear and tear.

-Modern central air conditioning systems are typically more efficient than older ductless systems and wall units.
-They are the most energy efficient options for homeowners, and offer significant savings in both terms of money and energy.
-They also offer features like variable speed blowers and dual heat exchangers and advanced control boards.
+Newer central air conditioning installations are typically more efficient than older ductless units or wall units.
+These are the most energy-efficient options for homeowners, and offer significant savings in terms of money and energy.
+They also have features like variable-speed blowers, dual heat exchanging units and sophisticated control panels.

-The evaporator is the part of an air conditioner that absorbs and cools the air inside your home.
-The condenser, which is located in the outdoor unit, converts the refrigerant that has evaporated back into liquid by the same process that heat is transferred from a warmer to cooler substance.
-The condenser lets the liquid out inside the coils of the evaporator and it is then chilled back to its original state.
+The evaporator is a component of an air conditioner that absorbs and cools the air in your home.
+The condenser, housed in the outdoor unit converts the refrigerant that has evaporated to a liquid by the same process as heat is transferred from a warmer to cooler substance.
+The condenser releases the liquid into coils of the evaporator where it is cooled and returned to its original state.

-If your air conditioner doesn’t perform as well as it did in the past and you’re not sure what to do, replace the air filter and clean the evaporator coils frequently.
-It is also important to keep your windows and doors closed to prevent the infiltration of hot air into your home, which forces your air conditioner to perform harder to maintain a comfortable temperature.
-You can further improve the operation and efficiency of your central air conditioning system by installing a programmable thermostat.
-This will automatically turn your air conditioning off when you’re away from home and then return it to normal operation about 30 minutes prior to your return.
+If your air conditioner doesn’t perform as well as it used to it is recommended to replace the air filter and cleanse the evaporator coils on a regular basis.
+Close all doors and windows to keep hot air out of your home.
+This makes your AC unit to work harder to keep a comfortable temperature inside.
+You can further enhance the efficiency and operation of your central air conditioning system by installing an adjustable thermostat.
+This will automatically turn off your air conditioner when you’re away from home, and then turn it on again about 30 minutes before you arrive.

 Noise

-Air conditioning units emit a variety of noises when in normal operation.
-Some of them are harmless, while some suggest that something is wrong with the unit.
-It is essential to listen to these sounds to determine the source of the noise and if it requires an expert repair or not.
+Air conditioning units make a variety of sounds when they are operating normally.
+Some are harmless, while others indicate that something is not right with the unit.
+It is essential to listen to these sounds to determine the cause of the noise and whether it is a need for a professional repair or not.
 Some of the most popular AC sounds include rattling and banging, hissing and humming.

-Hissing sounds indicate that the system is trying to draw in more air than it can handle.
-This can be addressed by cleaning or replacing the air filter.
-This simple procedure can drastically reduce the amount of noise the air conditioner makes.
+Hissing sounds are a sign that the system is trying to draw in more air than it can handle.
+In most instances, this issue can be addressed by cleaning or replacing the air filter.
+This simple step can dramatically reduce the amount of noise that an air conditioner creates.

-Popping and clicking sounds are typically caused by electrical problems with the thermostat or compressor.
-These sounds are difficult to identify, particularly if they are loud and consistent.
-If you hear these sounds repeatedly you should contact an expert.
+The popping and clicking sounds are typically caused by internal electrical problems in the compressor or thermostat.
+These sounds are difficult to determine, particularly when they are constant and loud.
+If you are hearing these sounds on a regular basis, it’s time to call in a professional.

-Rattling sounds are often caused by debris or loose parts that have made their way into the unit.
-This could cause the components to shake around, causing the noise of a clunking.
-As part of your regular maintenance, it’s important to check loose screws as well as other components.
+The sounds of rattling are usually caused by debris or loose parts that have made their way into the unit.
+This can cause the unit to shake, causing the clunking sound.
+As part of your routine maintenance, it is essential to inspect loose screws and other components.

-A rattling noise can also be a sign that the motor of the fan is in danger of wearing out.
-This can be a costly issue to address however it can be avoided by having a professional do a routine maintenance check-up.
+A rattling noise can also suggest that the fan motor is wearing out.
+This can be a costly issue to repair.
+However it is preventable by having a professional carry out regular maintenance inspections.

-In some instances the humming sound can be a sign that the compressor is in operation.
-This is typically not a problem however it can be irritating for homeowners.
-A humming sound can be diminished by putting in a compressor blanket.
-A technician can assist you in deciding which option is best for your home.
-Another method to cut down on noise is to plant a tree or fence that will block the sound from entering your yard.
-It is best to test this first by fencing only a small portion of your yard, and then observing whether it works.
+In some instances, a humming noise can be a sign that the compressor is operating.
+This is usually not a problem however it can be irritating for homeowners.
+A humming sound can be diminished by installing a compressor blanket.
+A technician can assist you in deciding the best option for your home.
+Planting a fence or shrub that blocks the noise from entering the yard is another method to cut down on noise.
+But, before you put up any type of fence, it is recommended to test out this method by first fencing a small section of the yard and seeing how it performs.

 Installation

-It is important to choose the correct size air conditioner for your home.
-A larger unit will cool your home quickly, but it won’t eliminate humidity as effectively as smaller models.
-A unit that is too small is inefficient, which will increase your costs for energy.
+It is essential to choose the right size air conditioners for your home.
+A larger unit can cool your home quickly, but it will not remove humidity as effectively as smaller models.
+Likewise, an undersized unit will be inefficient and raise your energy costs.

-The cost of a central AC installation depends on a number of factors, including the kind of unit you choose and the square footage of your home.
-Before installing AC it is recommended to have an expert measure your home.
-This will help you determine the number of AC units you will require and how it will take to put them in place.
+The cost of a central air installation is contingent on a variety of factors such as the type of unit you purchase and the size of your home.
+It is recommended to get a professional to take measurements of your house prior to installing the AC.
+This will allow you to determine the number of units needed and how long the installation process will take.

-Central air systems rely on ductwork in order to cool your home.
-They consist of two main components which are an outdoor condenser and an indoor air handler.
-The condenser and compressor are located in the outdoor unit, while the evaporator coil is located inside the air handler.
-If you have a big house, a split system is the best choice.
-The compressor, condenser, and air handler are all located in the outdoor unit.
+Central air systems use ductwork to distribute cool air throughout your home.
+They are comprised of two main components namely an outdoor condenser and an indoor air handler.
+The compressor and condenser are in the outdoor unit, while the evaporator coil is located inside the air handler.
+If you have a huge house, it’s an ideal idea to opt for a split system that includes the compressor and condenser in an outdoor unit and the air handler in the indoor unit.

-If you have ductwork in place it is possible to install central air conditioning however, it will require some modifications before you can start the work.
-The ducts should be insulated with batting, spray foam, or reflective wrap to prevent loss of heat.
-It’s also an excellent idea to add insulation to any not being used ducts in crawl spaces or attics.
+If you already have ductwork it is possible to install central air conditioning however, it will require some modifications before the job can begin.
+The ducts must be lined with batting, spray foam, or reflective wrap to stop heat loss.
+Add insulation to any unused attics or crawl spaces.

-If you are thinking about a central air conditioning system, make sure to choose an efficient model with a high SEER rating.
-This will allow you to save money and lower the cost of energy.
-Additionally, you could qualify for federal rebates to reduce the cost of an efficient AC unit.
+If you’re considering a central air conditioning system, make sure to select a high-efficiency model that has an excellent SEER rating.
+This will save you money in the long run and will lower your energy bills.
+You could also qualify for federal rebates that can help you pay for an energy-efficient AC unit.

 Explore More